Heart Kent: Invicta in the 90s

 Also in 1991, the Maidstone studios and offices closed and a few months later, the entire company moved to a brand new, larger, building just outside Whitstable.
 This was due to the company getting too big for its Canterbury home having started to expand its radio operations beyond Kent.
-By now it had acquired a radio station in Frinton, Essex called Mellow 1557 (now known as Dream 100), as well as a stake in a radio station in Boulogne-sur-Mer, France, which it had relaunched as Continental Invicta FM.
+By now it had acquired a radio station in Frinton, Essex called Mellow 1557 (now known as Greatest Hits Radio East), as well as a stake in a radio station in Boulogne-sur-Mer, France, which it had relaunched as Continental Invicta FM.
 Some of Invicta FM's jingles were resung as "Continental FM" and voice overs appeared on the station by Invicta presenter Tim Stewart.

 Shortly after moving to its current base, the station was acquired by Southern Radio plc which, in turn, was acquired by Capital Radio plc in May 1994.
 Mellow 1557 was sold by Southern Radio plc a few months after it took control of the Invicta Radio Group.

 New rival commercial stations in the late 1990s were awarded licences in Kent by the Radio Authority.
 These were TLR (Thanet), Medway FM (Medway Towns), Neptune Radio (Shepway and Dover), CTFM (Canterbury and district) and KFM (Tonbridge and Sevenoaks).
-These new stations mainly adopted a much larger playlist of songs and, despite some major audiences successes (mainly Thanet) they gradually put extra pressure on Invicta's advertising revenue.
+These new stations mainly adopted a much larger playlist of songs and with some major audiences successes (mainly Thanet) they gradually put extra pressure on Invicta's advertising revenue.
 Most of the stations also employed many familiar ex-Invicta presenters.
-These stations are all now known as KMFM following buyouts by the KM Group.
+All of these stations were ultimately taken over by KMFM which already had its own license in Ashford.